-(revt (rest x) nil)

-but we really need to know something about

-so we're stuck.
-The point is that when we expand

-we get an expression that is of the form
+But, now what?
+Our induction hypothesis tells us something about but we really need to know something about so we're stuck.
+The point is that when we expand we get an expression that is of the form

 The second argument is not nil, but all instantiations of the theorem we want to prove (which is how induction hypotheses are generated) give us a nil in the second argument.